The Inside Story of How 382 Recruiters Pursued an Imaginary Engineer

-In the fall of 2012, after reading about how Elaine Wherry set up a recruiter honeypot, we knew we had to invite her to our CTO Summit to tell us all the inside story — so here goes...
+In the fall of 2012, after reading about how Elaine Wherry set up a recruiter honeypot, we knew we had to invite her to First Round's CTO Summit to tell us all the inside story — so here goes.

-Within a two and a half year period post launch of the factious Pete London, Pete saw 530 emails from 382 recruiters, from 172 organizations.
+Nearly three years after the launch of the factious Pete London, Pete got 530 emails from 382 recruiters, from 172 organizations.
 He was offered seven iPads, one Xbox, one MacBook Air, five $1,000 referral cash incentives followed by two $10,000 referral cash incentives, eight coffees, seven phone calls, and six lunch invites.

 This is the story of Pete London and lessons learned in recruiting.

-For weeks, the internet showed Pete London’s fake profile very little love, not that he was hard to find or that he had “weak SEO,”, as tens of thousands of spammers were able to locate his email address.
-However, when Wherry launched a LinkedIn profile for, traffic popped.
-At the time, Meebo had found a mere five percent of its engineering talent that way, so it was somewhat surprising to see so much activity.
+For weeks, the internet showed Pete London’s fake profile very little love, not that he was hard to find or that he had “weak SEO,” as tens of thousands of spammers were able to locate his email address.
+But when Wherry launched his LinkedIn profile, traffic popped.
+At the time, Meebo had found a mere 5% of its engineering talent that way, so it was surprising to see so much activity.

-The mentality that the more help you get the better (i.e. more external recruiters = more success) is a dangerous one.
-Consider that when you invite external recruiters into your organization, you share with them intimate details about your company: org charts and the like.
+The mentality that the more help you get the better (i.e. more external recruiters equals more success) is a dangerous one.
+Consider that when you invite external recruiters into your organization, you share with them intimate details about your company: org charts, financial data and more.
 This puts your company front of mind, specifically what expertise you have in-house.
-Thus, when they eventually go to another company to recruit, your startup might be their next target.
+Accordingly, when they eventually go to another company to recruit, your startup might be their next target.

-Whenever you're working with external recruiters, ensure the "no poach" is clearly specified within the contract and be very specific about which external recruiters you work with.
+Whenever you're working with external recruiters, ensure a "no poach" rule is clearly specified within the contract and be very specific about which external recruiters you work with.

-The graph above speaks for itself: starting in 2010 through 2012, the amount of recruiting activity for San Francisco increased about tenfold.
+The graph above speaks for itself: Starting in 2010 through 2012, the amount of recruiting activity in San Francisco increased about tenfold.

-Regardless of where you are right now, whether starting and trying to figure out where your location is or if you are an established company, your San Francisco strategy should be clearly drawn up or figured out.
+Regardless of where you are right now, whether you're just starting to figure out where your location is or if you're an established company, your San Francisco strategy should be clearly drawn up or figured out.

-When you are working with your in-house or your external recruiters, there is the notion because they are recruiters, they should be your cavalry; they should be the people who come in and save the day and allow you to go back and spend your time doing engineering and other parts of your role.
-However, if you look at Wherry’s data managers they were consistently within the top 40th percentile of all recruiting activity... better than the people hired to do just that.
+When you're working with your in-house or your external recruiters, there is the notion because they are recruiters, they should be your cavalry.
+They should be the people who come in and save the day and allow you to go back and spend your time doing engineering and other parts of your role.
+But if you look at Wherry’s data managers, they were consistently within the top 40th percentile of all recruiting activity — better than the people hired to do just that.

 Ultimately, if you want to have a recruiter do a better job, ensure they include two out of three pieces of personalization.